-OVERVIEW: The Brown Rudnick Charitable Foundation is the philanthropic arm of its namesake law firm, and is committed to supporting education in the inner-city communities in which the firm has a presence.
+OVERVIEW: The Brown Rudnick Charitable Foundation is committed to supporting education in the inner-city communities in which the namesake law firm has a presence.

-IP TAKE: This foundation acknowledges that its biggest grant amounts are earmarked for their V.I.P.s—calling them Relationship Grants, and more or less distributing them to the same players year-to-year.
-But it is also refreshingly flexible when it comes to its smaller Community Grants, awarding up to $2,000 per classroom for a wide variety of learning and participatory projects.
-New York City is one of its targeted locations, and while not its top geographic priority, it still gets a high percentage of dollars, particularly through the Community Grants funding stream.
+IP TAKE: This foundation’s biggest grant amounts are earmarked for their V.I.P.s—calling them Relationship Grants—and distributes them to the same organizations each year.
+However, it is flexible with its smaller Community Grants, awarding up to $2,000 per classroom for a wide variety of learning and participatory projects.
+The foundation also prioritizes New York City organizations; however, several other organizations secure funds each other.

-Despite the entrenched relationships built into these Relationship Grants, the Brown Rudnick Charitable Foundation does have an open LOI process for them, with applications due in March.
+Despite the entrenched relationships built into these Relationship Grants, the Brown Rudnick Charitable Foundation has an open LOI process for them.
+Applications are due in March.